 Rule of thumb: Research, research, research.
 And always consult a doctor before starting on a slimming pill regimen.

 Did you know that there are alternative ways of fighting the flab without consuming health supplements?
-Consider Absolute Wellness’s CSH Therapy®, which uses a combination of scraping and cupping to sculpt your body in targeted areas.
-Using a Traditional Chinese Medicine approach, CSH therapy® is a 3-step program that can help to dissipate stubborn fats and improve your body’s metabolic function.
-When combined with a well-balanced diet, this treatment can accelerate your body’s metabolism rate to lose up to 4-6kg in 4 weeks*.
+Consider Absolute Wellness’s CSH therapy®, which uses a combination of scraping and cupping to sculpt your body in targeted areas.
+Using a traditional Chinese approach, CSH therapy® is a 3-step program that can help to dissipate stubborn fats and improve your body’s metabolic function.
+When combined with sensible eating habits, this treatment can supercharge your metabolism rate and help you lose 4-6kg in 1 month*.

-We have helped more than 2,500 clients achieve their ideal weight with a 99 per cent success rate in the past 15 years.
-Now, kick start your new year with us and book a consultation today!
+Since 2002, we have helped thousands of clients achieve their ideal weight with a 99 per cent success rate.
+Book a consultation today.